-Address A specific location in memory, designated either numerically or by a symbolic name.
+ASPI Advanced SCSI Programming Interface.
+A specification for a common structured method of supporting SCSI peripherals.
+ASPI provides an interface between host adapters and SCSI device drivers.
 Asynchronous Data Transfer A method of transmission which does not require a common clock, but separates fields of data by stop and start bits.
 It is slower than synchronous data transfer.
 BIOS Basic Input/Output System.
 Software that provides basic read/write capability.
 Usually kept as firmware (ROM based).
 The system BIOS on the mainboard of a computer is used to boot and control the system.
-The SCSI BIOS on the host adapter acts as an extension of the system BIOS.
+The SCSI BIOS on the adapter acts as an extension of the system BIOS.
 Bit A binary digit.
 The smallest unit of information a computer uses.
 The value of a bit (0 or 1) represents a two-way choice, such as on or off, true or false, and so on.
 Bus A collection of unbroken signal lines across which information is transmitted from one part of a computer system to another.
 Connections to the bus are made using taps on the lines.
 Bus Mastering A high-performance way to transfer data.
-The host adapter controls the transfer of data directly to and from system memory without bothering the computer's microprocessor.
+The host adapter controls the transfer of data directly to and from system memory without interrupting the computer's microprocessor.
 This is the fastest way for multitasking operating systems to transfer data.
 Byte A unit of information consisting of eight bits.
 CISPR A special international committee on radio interference (Committee, International and Special, for Protection in Radio).

 Configuration Refers to the way a computer is set up; the combined hardware components (computer, monitor, keyboard, and peripheral devices) that make up a computer system; or the software settings that allow the hardware components to communicate with each other.
 CPU Central Processing Unit.
 The "brain" of the computer that performs the actual computations.
 The term Microprocessor Unit (MPU) is also used.
 DMA Direct Memory Access.
 DMA Bus A feature that allows a peripheral to control the flow of data to and from Master system memory by blocks, as opposed to PIO (Programmed I/O) where the processor is in control and the flow is by byte.
 Device Driver A program that allows a microprocessor (through the operating system) to direct the operation of a peripheral device.
 Dword A double word is a group of four consecutive bytes or characters that are stored, addressed, transmitted, and operated on as a unit.
-The lower two address bits of the least significant byte must equal zero in order to be Dword aligned.
+The lower two address bits of the least significant byte must equal zero in order to be dword aligned.
 EEPROM Electronically Erasable Programmable Read Only Memory.
 A memory chip typically used to store configuration information.
 See NVRAM.
 EISA Extended Industry Standard Architecture.
 An extension of the 16-bit ISA bus standard.
 It allows devices to perform 32-bit data transfers.
 External SCSI A SCSI device installed outside the computer cabinet.
 These devices are Device connected in a continuous chain using specific types of shielded cables.
 Fast SCSI A standard for SCSI data transfers.
 It allows a transfer rate of up to 10 Mbytes/s over an 8-bit SCSI bus and up to 20 Mbytes/s over a 16-bit SCSI bus.
 FCC Federal Communications Commission.
 File A named collection of information stored on a disk.
 Firmware Software that is permanently stored in ROM.
 Therefore, it can be accessed during boot time.
 Hard Disk A disk made of metal and permanently sealed into a drive cartridge.
 A hard disk can store very large amounts of information.